mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In order to ensure that MLS provides meaningful authentication it is important that each member is able to authenticate some identity information for each other member.
-Identity information is encoded in Credentials, so this property is assured by ensuring that members use compatible credential types.
+Identity information is encoded in Credentials, so this property is provided by ensuring that members use compatible credential types.

-The types of credential that may be used in a group is restricted to what all members of the group support, as specified by the `capabilities` field of each LeafNode in the RatchetTree.
+The types of credential that may be used in a group is restricted to what all members of the group support, as specified by the `capabilities` field of each LeafNode in the ratchet tree.
 An application can introduce new credential types by choosing an unallocated identifier from the registry in
 {{mls-credential-types}} and indicating support for the credential type in published LeafNodes, whether in Update proposals to existing groups or